pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

 prior to the final publication on PyPI.

 Many Python packages can be found on PyPI.
-However, in some cases, if a package's build has includes tools written in other languages, you might only find it in the **conda** ecosystem.
+However, in some cases, if a package's build includes tools written in other languages, you might only find it in the **conda** ecosystem.

 <!-- TODO add link to build page below when this page is published -->